ardakizilenis/GazeQuestionnaire/README.md

 5) When you are finished, simply save the questionnaire (Third Menu Option) in `questionnaires/questionnaire.json`.

 6) Run the questionnaire

-`python main.py`
+`
+python main.py
+`

-3) Execution flow:
+Execution flow:
 - 9-point gaze calibration
-- Optional Kalman filter tuning
+- Kalman-Filter Tuning
-- Fullscreen questionnaire execution
+- Fullscreen questionnaire with Questions from the JSON

 ---